bekatom/caniuse/README.md

 determine if i can use this feature or not for my production code.

 caniuse.js -> It will detect everything in browser side.
-It can tell us if I can play mp3 music, use server sent events, or use drag and drop. supports or not new HTML5 or JS features, returns true || false.
+It can tell us if I can play mp3/ogg/wav music, use server sent events, geolocation, or if i can use drag and drop feature.
+Returns true or false.
 You can check may things, type it in your browser console
 ```javascript
 caniuse.audio();
 caniuse.ogg();